-Exploring the Fascinating Realm of Fashion Diplomacy: Interview with the Director of the Social Medi
+Exploring the Fascinating Realm of Fashion Diplomacy: An Interview with Stephan Rabimov

 Fashion is not just an outlet for self-expression; it’s an incredibly diverse art form that can be used to craft an image, express an idea, or define an era.
 And, according to Stephan Rabimov, it is also a subtle yet powerful tool that nations utilize to help shape people’s perceptions of their particular country, culture, and traditions.
 It turns out fashion diplomacy is a vital part of nation branding.

 Soviet-born Rabimov has been living in the United States since 1996, immigrating to Oregon with his family just a few years after the dissolution of the USSR.
 The monumental event left a strong impression on the young man, and sparked his interest in international politics.
 A few years later, he relocated to New York City to pursue his academic studies at Columbia University.
 It was around this time that his interest in fashion diplomacy took root.

 Today, Stephan Rabimov is the Director of the Social Media Center and Fashion Journalism at the Academy of Art University based in San Francisco.
 ARTpublika Magazine reached to the esteemed editor, educator, and entrepreneur, to better understand how fashion diplomacy plays out on an international scale.

 What sparked your initial interest in fashion?